bbauska/W3Cx-1of5-CSS.0x/README.md

 <h4>Internationalization quick tips</h4>

-1.  **Language:** Always declare the default language of your page using the lang attribute on the html tag, and indicate internal language changes.
+1.  <b>Language:</b> Always declare the default language of your page using the lang attribute on the html tag, and indicate internal language changes.

-2.  **Localizable styling:** Use CSS styling for the presentational aspects of your page.
+2.  <b>Localizable styling:</b> Use CSS styling for the presentational aspects of your page.
 So that it\'s easy to adapt content to suit the typographic needs of the audience, keep a clear separation between styling and semantic content, and don\'t use \'presentational\' markup.

-3.  **Use international features:** Use the international features provided by CSS to make your pages look natural to your audience.
+3.  <b>Use international features:</b> Use the international features provided by CSS to make your pages look natural to your audience.
 The more you use such features, and the more you request them, the better browsers will support them.

-4.  **Check your colors and styles:** Be sensitive to local preferences of your audience for things such as color, but also use of white space, two-dimensional vs. uni-directional display of information, etc.
+4.  <b>Check your colors and styles:</b> Be sensitive to local preferences of your audience for things such as color, but also use of white space, two-dimensional vs. uni-directional display of information, etc.

-5.  **Use start and end:** Using these values, where possible, rather than left and right makes it easier to convert content between languages that use right-to-left and left-to-right scripts.
+5.  <b>Use start and end:</b> Using these values, where possible, rather than left and right makes it easier to convert content between languages that use right-to-left and left-to-right scripts.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch5-4-1">5.4.1 The history of Web design</h3>